AbdulwahabDev/netCore3_Practice/README.md

 # .netCore3_Practice

 #  Section 2 L 17
-inisiate Angular libraryes using this command
+initiate Angular libraryes using this command
 ```
 ng new DattingApp-SPA
 ```